athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Ranger.md

 ## Natural ReflexesLevel 7

-You’ve honed your reflexes dodging falling trees and pounding hail.
+You've honed your reflexes dodging falling trees and pounding hail.
 Your proficiency rank for Reflex saves increases to master.
 When you roll a success on a Reflex save, you get a critical success instead.

 ## Perception MasteryLevel 7